 The North Fork is a 30-mile-long peninsula on the eastern part of Long Island's North Shore.
 Along with charming inns and waterside restaurants, take your choice from about 50 wineries in Long Island Wine Country that host tastings and events all winter.

-On six weekends, from February 16 to March 24, the annual Winterfest Jazz on the Vine presents top jazz musicians in the tasting rooms of more than 20 wineries and other venues.
+On six weekends, from February 16 to March 24, the annual Winterfest Live on the Vine presents top jazz musicians in the tasting rooms of more than 20 wineries and other venues.
 Admission includes a glass of wine and a chance to win a free hotel night and a gift basket of Long Island wines.
 You'll be in good company: Wine Enthusiast magazine has rated Long Island's North & South Forks as one of the world's top 10 Best Wine Travel Destinations of 2013.

 Scenic Shelter Island connects the North Fork to the South Fork, where tours and tasting are available daily at three award-winning wineries: Duck Walk Vineyards, Channing Daughters, and Wölffer Estate Vineyard.